bag3318/RockPaperScissors/docs/Comparing_Code.md

 Advanced code usually has seldom repetition and more subtle programming.

 Advanced coders tend to shy away from many `if`, `elsif`, &amp; `else` statements.
 This is primarily due to the way an advanced coder thinks.
-One might replace multiple `elsif`s with a `case` statement --adding more structure and organization to the code.--
+One might replace multiple `elsif`s with a `case` statement --adding more structure and organization to the code--.

 Subtlety is usually painted all over advanced ruby code.
 While this does make the code harder to understand, it certainly adds more structure professionalism to the code.